 Murals at The Mercantile

 The Mercantile is home to three murals located on Mural Mile.
-Including the Shepard Fairey mural coming Fall of 2021.
+Including two murals by world-renowned artist, Shepard Fairey.

 Osiris Rain is an international muralist and post contemporary figurative painter.
 He is the founder of Osiris Rain Studios and the North Carolina Academy of Art.
 His murals and paintings are featured in numerous private and public collections across the globe, including The European Museum of Modern Art in Barcelona, Spain.